Our Team

 Rylen Choi

-Rylen is a first-year Cognitive Sciences major excited to explore how abstractions in mental phenomena (i.e. bias, heuristics, ideology) can be interpreted by and applied to artificial intelligence.
+Rylen is a second-year Cognitive Sciences major excited to explore how abstractions in mental phenomena (i.e. bias, heuristics, ideology) can be interpreted by and applied to artificial intelligence.
 During her time at the Relational Cognition Lab, her aim is to develop her technical research skills as well as her conceptual knowledge of relational structures and cognitive frameworks.
 She is very thankful for this opportunity!

 UNDERGRADUATE RESEARCH ASSISTANT